Skip to Content

 From the cruise dock, it was a 20-minute ride to the airport.
 Our tour operator gave us a briefing on what to expect and some helicopter safety tips.

 We received waterproof pants to wear over our clothing and glacier boots to put over our shoes.
-You cannot take bags on the helicopter due to limited space and weight, so we were given a locker to store our items.
+You cannot take bags on the helicopter due to limited space and weight, so the operator gave us a locker to store our items.

-My daughter and I were fortunate enough to receive the front seats next to the pilot.
-A young couple occupied the back seat with 3 and 4-year-old boys.
-I’m not sure who was more excited about this Juneau dog sled excursion; the children or the adults?
+Fortunately, My daughter and I received the front seats next to the pilot.
+A young couple occupied the back seat with three and four-year-old boys.
+Who was more excited about this Juneau dog sled excursion, the children or the adults?

 Silty stripes in the blue ice

-While it drizzled a little, the hues of the glacial ice and the deep crevices within it were exciting and fascinating to see.
+While it drizzled a little, the hues of the glacial ice and the deep crevices within it were fascinating to see.

 Sled Dog Camp

-In no time at all, we landed on Herbert Glacier, where a dog handler greeted us.
-The Alaska sled dogs were already harnessed and barking in anticipation of their run.
+In no time, we landed on Herbert Glacier, where a dog handler greeted us.
+Our team of huskies was already harnessed and barking in anticipation of their run.

-The dog sled camp had many Alaskan sled dogs, all tied to their wooden huts.
-The huts had their dog sled names on the outside as well as their feeding schedule.
+The dog sled camp had many Alaskan sled dogs tied to their wooden huts.
+The huts had their dog sled names on the outside and their feeding schedule.

-We learned that the dog handlers stay up on the glacier in tents full time and fly into town once every three weeks.
-I have to say it takes a special individual to live on a glacier in just a tent and with limited supplies.
+We learned that the dog handlers stay up on the glacier in tents full-time and fly into town once every three weeks.
+It takes a unique individual to live on a glacier in a tent and with limited supplies.

 With no hot water and central heat, it’s out of the question for me!

-Amber, my daughter, was excited that we had our own dogsled team, and the other family had another group of dogs.
+Amber, my daughter, was excited that we had our own dog team, and the other family had another group of dogs.

 Initially, the sled dog’s body builds shocked me.
 I always thought of huskies as dogs with thick coats and different colored eyes.
 But these were very different.
 They had thin coats and were slim built.

-I learned these were “real” Alaskan huskies that run the Iditarod dog race, a grueling 1,100+ mile race in sub-zero temperatures.
-The summer sledding glacier tour is a way to keep the dogs exercised during the warmer months.
+I learned these were “real” Alaskan huskies that run the Iditarod trail sled dog race, a grueling 1,100+ mile race in sub-zero temperatures.
+These sled dog tours provide a way to exercise the dogs during the warmer months.

 I noticed some of the dogs wore booties which help to protect their feet when they develop sores from the ice.
 While I feared the dogs were cold on the snow and ice, the handler explained they loved the cold weather.